SocietyForArtisticResearch/rc-pandoc-help/02-views.md

 ![workspace view](images/workspace-view-2018.png "image showing workspace view")

 The __workspace editor__ is the editor of content on the RC.
 It can be opened by clicking __☰ > edit workspace__ on an exposition listed on your profile.
-Of course you can only edit expositions of which you are a (co)author, editor or contributor.
+If you are reading one of your own expositions, you can also open the editor by clicking __EDIT__ in the navigation bar on top.

+Published epositions cannot be edited (by definition) and of course you need to be the author, co-author or editor of an exposition to be able to edit it.

 Within the workspace view, one can enable one of these two subviews: